thephpleague/commonmark/README.md

 You can also reference the core CommonMark parsers/renderers as they use the same functionality available to you.

+## Community Extensions

+Custom parsers/renderers can be bundled into extensions which extend CommonMark.
+The wiki lists such [community extensions](https://github.com/thephpleague/commonmark/wiki/Community-Extensions) that you may find interesting.

 ## Compatibility with CommonMark ##

 This project aims to fully support the entire [CommonMark spec].
 Other flavors of Markdown may work but are not supported.
 Any/all changes made to the [spec][CommonMark spec] or [JS reference implementation][commonmark.js] should eventually find their way back into this codebase.